-Important Dates for the Deardant family
+Early History of the Deardant family

 This web page shows only a small excerpt of our Deardant research.
 Another 81 words (6 lines of text) covering the years 1281 and 1130 are included under the topic Early Deardant History in all our PDF Extended History products and printed products wherever possible.